platonai/PulsarRPA/README.md

 Pulsar is highly modularized so it also can be used as a library or embedded within other projects.

-The major architecture of Pulsar comes from Apache Nutch and reused a lot of code from Nutch.

 Pulsar supports selenium so one can do web scraping using selenium's native api or custom parse plugins.

 For Web scraping(in kotlin):